Compact Binaries through a Lens: Silent vs. Detectable Microlensing for the LIGO-Virgo-KAGRA Gravitational Wave Observatories: Point mass lens

 We consider gravitational wave strain amplitudes obtained with LVK's IMRPhenomD waveform \citep{Husa-16, Khan-16} that go through the standard inspiral, merger and ringdown phases.
 The effect of lensing on the SNR increase is demonstrated in Fig.~\ref{fig:snr-transition}.

 We take the usual $M_{\rm det} = M_1 + M_2 = 60 M_\odot$ binary and represent the results in terms of two lensing parameters, $M_L$ and $y$.
-Since it is a ratio, $\rho_{\rm rel}$ is roughly independent of the LVK noise curve used showing very similar results for O3 and O4.
+Since it is a ratio, $\rho_{\rm rel}$ is roughly independent of the LVK noise curve used showing very similar results for O3 and O4\cite{O3O4}.
 The characteristic behavior in different regions can be understood by comparing with the transmission factor represented in Fig.~\ref{fig:3regions}.
-At low frequency there is only amplification, following the asymptote [Eq.~\eqref{eq:abs_Famp}], the dashed blue line.
-In the amplification-only region, and for the ``close alignment" condition, the SNR increase will depend only on $M_L$:
+The boundary between the amplification and transition region is chosen when the amplification approximations starts to diverge at $f t_M y \approx 0.055$ \cite{BU-22}, and the boundary with the GO average region is taken to be at the 8th maximum.
+However, these can be varied depending on the accuracy needed.